Skip to main content

 Knight Hall

 Knight Hall, the home of the Philip Merrill College of Journalism, opened its doors in the winter of 2010.
-Certified as LEED Gold by the US Green Building Council, Knight Hall features 53,400 square feet of high-tech classrooms, multimedia labs, offices, and spaces for professional journalism centers.
-Green features of the building include:
+Certified as LEED Gold, Knight Hall features 53,400 square feet of high-tech classrooms, multimedia labs, offices, and spaces for professional journalism centers.
+During the construction phase, 97% of construction waste was recycled, 31% of building materials were obtained from regional and local suppliers, and 34% of the building materials were from recycled sources.
+Reduced solar heat and glare are achieved through shading devices and specialty glass.
+86% of regularly occupied spaces receive natural daylight, reducing lighting demand.
+Water for landscaping is conserved through use of a 10,000-gallon rainwater harvesting cistern.

 Oakland Hall